zeronsoftn/shim-review/README.md

 Skip this, if you're not using GRUB2.
 *******************************************************************************

-We use debian's implementation of GRUB2 - latest from bookworm
+We use ubuntu's implementation of GRUB2 - latest from 24.04

 ```
-grub-efi-amd64-bin        2.06-13+deb12u1
+grub-efi-amd64-bin        2.12-1ubuntu7
 ```

 *******************************************************************************